 The central portion of the overall property was historically developed as an aluminum smelting plant (Alcoa Eastalco Works) that was in operation from 1969 through 2005.
 The plant was demolished between 2011 and 2016.
 Since 2005, the plant area has undergone extensive environmental evaluation and is currently subject to an Environmental Covenant (EC) and MDE-approved Site Management Plan (SMP).
 The former plant area is subject to the EC due to environmental impacts associated with the historic use of the Site.
 The EC places restrictions on land and groundwater use within a portion of the Site and requires current and future property owners to follow an MDE-approved SMP.
 The EC boundary includes both the former plant area and a smaller Soil Management Area (SMA), which includes two closed, permitted industrial landfills, former waste disposal sites (WDS), and other areas containing constituents of potential concern (COPCs).
-The boundaries of the EC and SMP are depicted on Figure 2.
+The boundaries of the EC and SMP are depicted on Figure 1.

 Historic plant operations resulted in impacts to groundwater, surface water, surface soils, and subsurface soils in the former plant area (now included within the SMA).
-COPCs in the SMA primarily include fluoride in groundwater, cyanide in surface water, and polychlorinated biphenyls (PCBs) and polycyclic aromatic hydrocarbons (PAHs) in soils.
-Total chromium has also exceeded total chromium standards which are actually based on hexavalent chromium toxicity.
+COPCs in the SMA primarily include fluoride in groundwater, cyanide in surface water, and metals, polychlorinated biphenyls (PCBs) and polycyclic aromatic hydrocarbons (PAHs) in soils.